Instruct-ERIC IPR Policy and Guidelines

 Author: Ray Owens

 Instruct-ERIC (European Research Infrastructure Consortium) is an international infrastructure that brings together leading European structural biology centres (www.Instruct-eric.eu).
-Through access to the facilities of Instruct-ERIC centres, research and development awards and sponsored internships, Instruct-ERIC supports the provision of advanced structural biology techniques and expertise to the scientific (academic and industrial) communities of its member states (UK, Denmark, France, Italy, Czech Republic, Israel, Slovakia, Netherlands, Belgium, Portugal).
+Through access to the facilities of Instruct-ERIC centres, research and development awards and sponsored internships, Instruct-ERIC supports the provision of advanced structural biology techniques and expertise to the scientific (academic and industrial) communities of its members (currently Belgium, Czech Republic, Denmark, Finland, France, Italy, Israel, Latvia, Lithuania, Netherlands, Portugal, Slovakia, Spain, UK as countries, and EMBL as an intergovernmental institution).

 Instruct-ERIC is an independent legal entity and may, in particular, acquire, own and dispose of intellectual property, conclude contracts and be a party to legal proceedings.